racehub-io/f1-telemetry-client/README.md

 float         m_roll;                     // Roll angle in radians
 ```

+Please note that `m_worldPositionY` corresponds to altitude, so in order to draw a track in two dimensions you would need to use `m_worldPositionX` and `m_worldPositionZ`.

 ### PacketSessionData

 The session packet includes details about the current session in progress.